You can apply for a family law protection order in family court (in either Provincial Court or Supreme Court) if:

 You don't need to give notice (tell the other person) that you're applying for a protection order if it would put you in more danger.

-The other person can then go to court and ask for the order to be cancelled or changed.
+Once the order is served, the other person can go to court and ask for the order to be cancelled or changed.
 If they can show that there's no risk of family violence, the order will be set aside (cancelled).

 What do you do with the order?